udplabs/zartan/docs/README.md

 ## Setup Okta Org for each Vertical (outside of terraform)

->> WIP: Needs further details, just assuming.
+> :construction: WIP: Needs further details, just assuming.
 Plus attached terraform script could be reference.

 * Feature Flags to enable
 * Attributes to create in UD